 The staff were involved in quality improvement initiatives including peer review as part of their approach in providing high quality care.

-The practice had access to equipment such as digital X-rays, digital camera and an orthopantomogram were available in the practice.
+The practice had access to equipment such as digital cameras, digital X-rays and an orthopantomogram in the practice.
 This additional equipment was used to enhance the delivery of care to patients.